needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 > [!NOTE]
 > You must use (and implement) the `GhostOwner` functionality for the following commands to work properly.
 For example, by checking the 'Has Owner' checkbox in the `GhostAuthoringComponent`.

-Most of the functionality above can be managed automatically if you create an input component data struct that inherits the `IInputComponentData` interface.
-Then adding command data to the buffer and retrieving it when processing inputs will be handled automatically via code-generated systems, as long as you set up the input gathering and input processing systems separately.
+You can manage most of the functionality described in the previous section automatically.
+To do this, create an input component data struct that inherits the [`IInputComponentData`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.IInputComponentData.html) interface.
+Then add command data to the buffer and retrieve it when processing.
+Unity handles inputs automatically through code-generated systems, as long as you set up the input gathering and input processing systems separately.

 Because the input struct implementing `IInputComponentData` is baked by `ICommandData`, [the 1024 bytes limit for the payload](#ICommandData-serialization-and-payload-limit) also applies.